FW552

 • designing a future study

-• evaluating evaluating sampling options in terms of bias/precision/cost/etc.
+• evaluating sampling options in terms of bias/precision/cost/etc.

 Why is this class useful?